 The school uses valid standards-based assessments to accurately measure student progress and growth.
-At lower grades this progress is typically quantified by standard as 1) not met, 2) in progress, 3) met, or 4) mastered.
+At lower grades this progress is typically quantified by standard as 1)student needs help to work with the content, 2) student can independently use vocabulary and basic concepts/procedures 3) student mastered at the application level 4) student is able to apply content beyond what was taught.
 At the high school level, core courses include common assignments, benchmark quizzes, and final exams.
 The school also uses I CAN folders and report cards so parents can easily see how their students are progressing.
 These report cards are hard copy and can follow the student from teacher to teacher.

-At the individual level, students progress towards graduate learner outcomes and academic standards, which are monitored through OARS/Milestones, i-Ready, and I CAN Report Cards.
+At the individual level, students progress towards graduate learner outcomes and academic standards, which are monitored through Milestones, i-Ready, and I CAN Report Cards.
+Milestones for grades 3-8 are completed in i-Ready; high school milestones are in Illuminate with Milestones 2 and 4 (the midterm and final exams) being proctored.

 School counselors use OASIS reports, CALPADs, and Data Quest to track data and determine targeted areas of student need.
-College and career readiness includes EAP/CAASPP proficiency, "a-g" course sequence completion, cohort graduation rate, SAT/ACT scores, CTE course enrollment, college course completion, and CTE pathway participation and completion rates.
-Segregated Springs Charter Schools college and career readiness data is reported to the superintendent and school boards annually; Citrus Springs will be added to this reporting process in the next year or two, as the high school enrollment grows.
+College and career readiness includes EAP/CAASPP proficiency, "a-g" course sequence completion, cohort graduation rate, SAT/ACT scores, CTE course enrollment, college course completion, CTE pathway participation and completion rates, and the College & Career Indicator on the the CDE Dashboard.
+Segregated Springs Charter Schools college and career readiness data is reported to the superintendent and school boards annually; Vista Springs will be added to this reporting process in the next year or two, as the high school enrollment grows.